FSMB Foundation Awards $100,000 in COVID-19 State Response Grants

 Project description and goals: OPHP will work with an accredited researcher to create an assessment designed to understand how the COVID-19 pandemic has impacted physicians and other healthcare professionals and what regulations are needed to prepare for a public health emergency in the future.

-Project description and goals: The project will focus on pinpointing Medicaid reimbursement and medial board regulatory strategies for the effective and safe delivery of health care via an audio-only telephone modality in the FQHC setting, and to present and disseminate the findings in a way that can inform policymakers and regulators.
+Project description and goals: The project will focus on pinpointing Medicaid reimbursement and medical board regulatory strategies for the effective and safe delivery of health care via an audio-only telephone modality in the FQHC setting, and to present and disseminate the findings in a way that can inform policymakers and regulators.

 To learn more about the work of the FSMB Foundation please visit the FSMB Foundation’s homepage.